Chrome privacy settings on Android: Tight level

 Delete saved passwords and disable automatic login

-What for: To prevent strangers from accessing your accounts.
+What for: So strangers can't access your accounts.

 1. Tap the three dots in the upper right corner of the screen;